 Build up the moment before revealing it, or pose a challenge to your clients.
 This makes your message stick in your clients’ minds longer.

 Once you’ve hooked clients with your pitch, support their curiosity with facts.

-Use what brand communications expert, Carmine Gallo, calls the “reality distortion field”.
-That is, convincing anyone of practically anything.
+Use what brand communications expert Carmine Gallo calls the “reality distortion field,” which is to convince anyone of practically anything.
 Propose a challenge to highlight your strengths as with the Nike Shox TV ad, or doing an unconventional but effective stunt like XO Beer.

 You can also present an opportunity to change, like when Steve Jobs asked John Sculley, the then-president of PepsiCo, to join Apple in 1983.

 Challenge the Status Quo

 Aitchison describes a sales pitch as a chance to dismantle the current status quo and establish something new.
 This applies not just to your clients but also to your competition.

 After defining what your company offers, your pitch will soon be built around what it does, what it can offer, and what you do differently from others.